Inequity aversion in animals: Dogs

 Dogs (Canis familiares) are known to cooperate in hunting, breeding and defending territories.
 In 2018 McGetrick and Range reviewed seven studies into inequity aversion in dogs, involving three different experimental designs and over 140 subjects.
 They found no consensus among the studies: four found evidence for inequity aversion.
 Range, Horn, Virányi, and Huber found a negative reaction to an all-or-nothing distribution of rewards, in an experimental setup similar to Brosnan and de Waal's original work, with the task of giving a paw.
 However, there was no effect when the distribution was uneven in quality.
 The researchers concluded that dogs possess a primitive form of disadvantageous inequity aversion.
 Brucks, Essler, Marshall-Pescini, and Range replicated this study with 32 pet dogs and came to the same conclusion, as did Range, Leitner, and Virányi, who also found that dogs with closer relationships with their owners required more paw commands in the inequity situation, suggesting that they disliked the inequity more.
 Using a buzzer task experiment with ten pack-living dogs, Essler, Marshall-Pescini, and Range found similar results to what the paw-giving studies had found, resulting in the researchers concluding dogs possess a primitive form of inequity aversion.
-After publication of McGetrick and Range's review, Romero, Konno, Nagasawa, and Hasegawa published their study in which they not only concluded based on their experiments with 16 Labrador Retrievers that dogs are inequity averse, but they also found that oxytocin modulated the dogs' responses to inequity.
+After publication of McGetrick and Range's review, Romero, Konno, Nagasawa, and Hasegawa published their study in which they not only concluded from their experiments with 16 Labrador Retrievers that dogs are inequity averse, but also found that oxytocin modulated the dogs' responses to inequity.
 Also following the 2018 review, McGetrick, Ausserwöger, Leidinger, Attar, and Range tested the hypothesis that a shared food source is necessary to elicit inequity aversion in dogs, but found that not to be the case.
 Even when rewards came from different sources they observed some inequity aversion.
+McGetrick, Peters, Korath, Feitsch, Siegmann, and Range found that perceptions of reward attainability influenced dogs' behavior in a paw task with 20 pet dogs.
+They recommended future experimental procedures to account for this factor, as it may exaggerate dogs' propensity to give up due to inequity aversion.